darktable-org/dtdocs/content/special-topics/translating.md

    `touch po/content.fr-fr.po`
 2. Run the script to populate the PO file:
    `cd tools/ && ./generate-translations.sh --no-translations`

-3. Translate the PO file with your translation tool of choice.
+# Generating translated files.

-4. Generate the translated files:
+1. Generate the translated files:
    `cd tools/ && ./generate-translations.sh --no-update`.
-5. Check the translation by starting hugo's internal server:
+2. Check the translation by starting hugo's internal server:
    `hugo server`
-6. Open a web browser and check the changes.
+3. Open a web browser and check the changes.
 The URL is in the output of the `hugo server` command.
-7. Remove the translated files, as we never check them into git:
+4. Remove the translated files, as we never check them into git:
    `cd tools/ && ./generate-translations.sh --rm-translations`.
-6. Check the translated PO file into git, push it to github, and open a pull request to have your changes accepted.

 # Translating website and PDF strings